By Amy Bruins, Vice President of Community Impact, Our Rescue

 To understand the Euphoria’s human trafficking storyline, it helps to look at how the show connects addiction, debt, sexual exploitation, forced criminality, and coercive control.
 These themes appear most clearly through Ruby “Rue” Bennett (Zendaya) relationships with Laurie (Martha Kelly) and Alamo Brown (Adewale Akinnuoye-Agbaje), as well as through the women being exploited at Alamo’s strip club.

-At the end of Season 2, Euphoria had not shown human trafficking outright—but it signals that Rue is experiencing escalating forms of coercive and trafficking indicators.
+At the end of Season 2, Euphoria had not shown human trafficking outright—but it signals that Rue is experiencing escalating forms of coercive control and trafficking indicators.
 Season 3, meanwhile, heavily implies that Rue is being trafficked.

 How Euphoria Depicts Human Trafficking in Season 2